 Forest Pansy trees are a type of eastern redbud.
 The tree (Cercis canadensis ‘Forest Pansy’) gets its name from the attractive, pansy-like flowers that appear in spring.
 Read on for more information about the Forest Pansy redbud, including Forest Pansy tree care.

 These are lovely small trees that work well in gardens and backyards.
 Forest Pansy redbuds offer lovely, shiny heart-shaped leaves that grow in purple-red.
 As they mature, they deepen to maroon.

 The chief attraction of the trees, however, are the brightly colored flower blossoms that fill their canopies in early spring.
 These rose-purple, pea-like flowers are especially noticeable because they appear before the leaves emerge, not like that of other redbuds.

 In time, the flowers evolve into seed pods.
-They are flat, some 2-4 inches long and resemble snow peas.
+They are

 Forest Pansy redbud trees are native to eastern and central North America.
 They grow well in U.S. Department of Agriculture plant hardiness zones 6 through 8.